dudung/soal/_posts/phys/ms-teams/2020-10-09-create-simple-test.md

 ## Note
 Other types of question can be also chosen and used.
-Purpose of this article is only to show how it works with only of type Choice.
+Purpose of this article is only to show how it works and question of type Choice is the simplest way.

 ## References